Not sure how to pick the Google Ads bid strategy that’s right for you?

 First, Determine Your Campaign Objective

-Establishing your goal will inform almost every decision you make in the ad creation process, and that absolutely goes for bid strategy.
+Establishing your goal will inform almost every decision you make in the ad creation process, and that absolutely goes for find the best bid strategy for Google Ads.

 Most notably, you’ll want to decide if you’re objective is geared more towards driving website traffic or conversions.